pnorbert/adiosvm/README.txt

 II.
 Preparations to install ADIOS
 =================================

+1. Linux Packages
+   $ sudo apt-get install gfortran mpich2

-1. Install Soft-iWarp to get the Infiniband network This is required to enable DataSpaces on the VM, which is required to run the staging demos.
+2. Install Soft-iWarp to get the Infiniband network This is required to enable DataSpaces on the VM, which is required to run the staging demos.